kylef/apiblueprint.vim/README.md

 If you have [TagBar](https://github.com/majutsushi/tagbar) installed you can use it to list and jump to groups and resources.

+### Snippets

+The are snippets in the snipMate format, supported by many Vim snippet plug-ins.

 ## Installation

 ### With [vim-plug](https://github.com/junegunn/vim-plug) (recommended)